digitalstuart/kenmare-car-share/README.md

 ![alt text](https://i.imgur.com/gumjUKv.jpg "Kenmare Car share screenshot")

 I used Balsamiq to create some wireframes for the project.
-They illustrate that the project idea was clear from the outset and the development and final product have been consistent with the concept.
+They illustrate that the idea was clear from the outset and the development and final product have been consistent with the concept.
 The prospect of a **Browse lifts** page has been moved back to **Features left to implement**.

 ![alt text](https://i.imgur.com/OYisCQ2.jpg "Kenmare Car Share wireframe")